smedrec/smart-logs/.qoder/repowiki/en/content/Audit Client.md

 - Added detailed integration mapping between client methods and API endpoints
 - Refreshed examples with current configuration and service usage patterns
 - Updated troubleshooting guide with new error handling and plugin-related issues
+- Added new section on framework integration patterns
+- Enhanced configuration examples with environment-specific and builder patterns

 ## Table of Contents
 1. [Introduction](#introduction)